1Password/scim-examples/azure-container-apps-arm/README.md

 > If you don't have an Azure account, you can sign up for a free trial with starting credit: https://azure.microsoft.com/free/

 ## Step 1: Download the template file
 1. Download the [ARM(Azure Resource Manager) template](./aca-op-scim-bridge-template.json) file using the download icon at the top right.
-If your identity provider is Google Workspace, download the [ARM template for Google Workspace](./google-workspace/aca-gw-op-scim-bridge-template.json) instead.

 ## Step 2: Create the Container App